Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 133:
 - By RetroAdvance64.
-- Properly references the Gjallarhorn, a weapon from the videogame Destiny.
+- [Re-made by the original artist] -- Properly references the Gjallarhorn, an exotic rocket-launcher from Destiny 2.

 ship 134:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
-Faithfully references the Diamond Dog, a boss enemy from Mother 2 (Earthbound).
+- [Re-made by the original artist] -- Properly references the Diamond Dog, a boss enemy featured in EarthBound (1994).
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/ship_134(1).png)

 ship 135:
 - By bugpesto.
-- References the early-game Corruption enemies in Terraria, mixing both the Eater of Souls and Eater of Worlds's designs.
+- References the early-game Corruption enemies in Terraria, mixing both the Eater of Souls and Eater of Worlds's designs [fixme].

 ship 136:
 - By bugpesto.